 Developing a risk framework as the basis for the compliance program resonates with regulators.
 The process of mitigating risk begins with identifying the risks.
 This is a necessary element in implementing and maintaining a strong compliance program.
 Firms can be assured that at some point, they will be asked by a regulator to produce an analysis of the firm’s risks and how they are mitigated.

 To find out about technology solutions and outsourcing services offered by Core Compliance, and how we can further assist with year-end compliance planning and beyond, please contact us at (619) 278- 0020.

-Author: Janice Powell, Sr. Compliance Consultant; Editor: Tina Mitchell, Managing Director, Consultation Services, Core Compliance & Legal Services (“Core Compliance”).
+Author: Core Compliance; Editor: Tina Mitchell, Managing Director, Consultation Services, Core Compliance & Legal Services (“Core Compliance”).
 Core Compliance works extensively with investment advisers, broker-dealers, investment companies, and managers to private funds on regulatory compliance issues.

 This article is for information purposes and does not contain or convey legal or tax advice.
 The information herein should not be relied upon in regard to any particular facts or circumstances without first consulting with a lawyer and/or tax professional.

 Rule 206(4)-7 under the Investment Advisers Act of 1940 (the “Advisers Act”)